Ti-webdev/localStorage-private-fallback/README.md

-localStorage fallback for private mode
+localStorage fallback for private mode (In Safari localStorage does not work correctly in private mod)

 require bower_components/gibberish-aes/dist/gibberish-aes-1.0.0.min.js for encrypt window.name